 Good quality store-bought salsa makes cooking easier, as you can use it in main dishes and as a dip or a dip ingredient.

-Some good hummus is always useful to have in your kitchen, since you can use it as a dip or as a sandwich spread.
-Try this delicious low-fat hummus recipe.
+Some good oil-free hummus is always useful to have in your kitchen, since you can use it as a dip or as a sandwich spread.
+For store-bought hummus, our favorite brands are Oasis Zero Fat Hummus, Roots Oil-Free Hummus, and Cedar’s Fat & Oil-Free Hummus.
+Or whip up one of our delicious low-fat hummus recipes at home.

 11. Nutritional Yeast

 Nutritional yeast adds a cheesy flavor to food, so it’s a good vegan ingredient to have on hand.
 You can use it in pasta, in dips, and in other savory dishes.

 Miso is a flavoring agent that’s great for cooking, and along with nutritional yeast, adds a good cheesy flavor to dishes.
 Our favorite is Miso Master Organic White Miso.